-Examples: RCC or NRCC?
+EXAMPLES: RCC OR NRCC?

-- Superintendent is paid \$3,000 for performing duties of the Business Manager while employer begins hiring search for new Business Manager. - Employer receives a grant for a literacy program and pays superintendent \$5,000 as a Grant Project Director. - A supering a part of eives an \$8,000 gree at a collective bargaining gree at. - Teacher is paid a lump sum of \$900 for coaching the soccer team.
+- Superintendent is paid \$3,000 for performing duties of the Business Manager while employer begins hiring search for new Business Manager. - Employer receives a grant for a literacy program and pays superintendent \$5,000 as a Grant Project Director. - A superintendent receives an \$8,000 stipend for negotiating a collective bargaining agreement. - Teacher is paid a lump sum of \$900 for coaching the soccer team.

-- Superintend compensation for working at the second compensation of the se - Teacher works at the concession stand during the football game and receives \$500 for the year. - Employee receives 2% of the total grant for any grant received by the district. - Custodian is paid a per diem rate for working overtime.
+- Superintendent's contract includes compensation of 10 additional days at per diem rate plus base compensation for working 240 days. - Teacher works at the concession stand during the football game and receives \$500 for the year. - Employee receives 2% of the total grant for any grant received by the district. - Custodian is paid a per diem rate for working overtime.